This post contains affiliate links. Please read my disclosure for details.

 A huge percentage of people find jobs through the hidden job market and networking.

 A networking event is an ideal place to connect with as many people as possible.
 These can be held in person or virtually.

-During the event, take notes about who you meet, get copies of business cards or contact information.
+During the event, ask the right questions, take notes about who you meet, and get copies of business cards or contact information.
 Add these contacts to your social media accounts soon after.

 Reach Out on Social Media

 Once you have connected with someone through social media, reach out to them through the same platform.

 Send them a short message and include details on how you know them and why you are reaching out (such as to request a meeting or ask their advice).

 What do you do once you have made a new connection?
 How do you nurture and maintain these relationships?

 Here are some tips on how to make the most of these connections.